 What's happening with the multi-space meters on Park St?

 The multi-space meters (also called kiosks or pay stations) on Park Street south of Central Avenue are out of order.
-They will be replaced by the end of 2022.
-In the meantime, payment is not required but time limits are enforced.
+While this is true, payment is not required but time limits are enforced.